marianabuhazi/esp/utils/scripts/actions-pipeline/README.md

     -g            Run as Github Actions workflow or pre-push hook
 ```

-#### Format Repo
+#### Format ESP Repo
-The Format Modified script is useful for formatting new modifications to existing code.
+The [format_modified.sh](https://github.com/marianabuhazi/esp/blob/regression-flow/utils/scripts/actions-pipeline/code-format/format_modified.sh) script is useful for formatting new modifications to existing code.
 However, this implies that the code in the repository is already properly structured to begin with.
 In reality, our ESP repository lacks uniformity.
-To introduce formatting into the existing code, we have provided another script called Format Repo which traverses through all directories in the ESP repository recursively, skipping over any directories that are Git submodules owned by another organization.
-It identifies the file extension of each file within the current directory and formats it in-place by calling the appropriate open-source linter.
+To introduce formatting into the existing code, we have provided another script called [format_repo.sh](https://github.com/marianabuhazi/esp/blob/regression-flow/utils/scripts/actions-pipeline/code-format/format_repo.sh) which traverses through all directories in the ESP repository recursively, skipping over any directories that are Git submodules owned by another organization.
+The script identifies the file extension of each file within the current directory and formats it in-place by calling the appropriate open-source linter.
-Format Repo is intended for one-time use.
-Format Repo can significantly impact Git blame, potentially attributing all changes to a single contributor (whoever ran the script).
-To mitigate this, changes made by Format Repo should be committed separately and excluded from the blame.
+format_repo.sh is intended for one-time use.
+Additionally, it can significantly impact Git blame, potentially attributing all changes to a single contributor (whoever ran the script).
+To mitigate this, changes made by format_repo.sh should be committed separately and excluded from the blame.
 ```
 ESP format checker ✨🛠️
 Recursively format all files in the /esp repository for a given file extension.